30 best things to do in Rome

 Basilica di San Giovanni in Laterano – Cloister, Things to do in Rome, Lazio, Italy by Dnalor 01

 Piazza Farnese is one of the most picturesque squares in Rome dominated by Renaissance Palazzo Farnese, which was built in the 16th century and currently serves as the French Embassy.

 On its construction participated all the great Renaissance artists, so it is considered the most beautiful Renaissance building not only in Rome but in all of Italy.

 Fountain of Piazza Farnese, Things to do in Rome, Lazio, Italy by schizoform

 Piazza Farnese, Things to do in Rome, Lazio, Italy by Michele Ursino

 16. Piazza del Campidoglio

 The Capitoline Hill where Piazza del Campidoglio is located forms the heart of ancient Rome and is the most famous one of the seven hills of Rome.
-In the past, it was also the religious center and a symbol of power of ancient Rome.
+In the past, it was also the religious centre and a symbol of the power of ancient Rome.

 Since the square is really beautiful, it was featured in several old or recent movies.